HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 Wix delivers substantially fewer image bytes, with only 290 KB delivered on the median of mobile views, suggesting good use of image compression and lazy image loading.
 All of the other top 5 platforms deliver over 1 MB of images, with Squarespace delivering the largest ~1.7 MB.

 Advanced image formats provide a considerable improvement in compression, enabling resource savings and faster site loading.
-WebP is commonly supported in all major browsers today, with over [95% support](https://caniuse.com/webp).
-In addition, there are several newer image formats gaining popularity and adoption, namely [AVIF](https://caniuse.com/avif), and [JPEG-XL](https://jpegxl.info).
+WebP is commonly supported in all major browsers today, with over <a hreflang="en" href="https://caniuse.com/webp">95% support</a>.
+In addition, there are several newer image formats gaining popularity and adoption, namely <a hreflang="en" href="https://caniuse.com/avif">AVIF</a>, and <a hreflang="en" href="https://jpegxl.info">JPEG-XL</a>.

 We can examine the usage of the different image formats across the top CMSs: